KVishnuVardhanR/M3T/README.md

 >----------------------------------------------------------------

 We can see that the number of parameters that I got here is different from the ones that was mentioned in the paper.
-I have got **5.5M trainable parameters** but in the paper they said that they have received **29.12M trainable parameters**
+I have got **5.5M trainable parameters** but in the paper the authors said they have received **29.12M trainable parameters**

 When I change the **Embedding dimension d = 768 instead of 256** and keep **forward expansion in transformer encoder as 1**, and changing the hidden size in the **non linear projection block from (512, 256) to (512, 768).** I'm getting nearly **28.91M trainable parameters** with torch summary

 # Conclusions
-Here, we have seen how to implement M3T in a scalable and customizable way.
-But, I have followed each and every step in detail when implementing it, However, I have mailed the authors for clarification, but haven't got any responses.
+I have diligently followed each step in implementing M3T with utmost care and attention to detail.
+Despite reaching out to the authors for clarification, I regrettably have not received any responses.

-I humbly request the scientific community to take part in my work to see if there are any potential errors in my implementation.
-I would greatly appreciate any kind of feedback that helps me improve my skills.

-Thank you for your time
+Therefore, I kindly request the valuable input and expertise of the scientific community to review my work and identify any potential errors or areas for improvement in my implementation.
+Any constructive feedback provided will be immensely appreciated, as it will aid in refining my skills and ensuring the accuracy and robustness of my research.
+Thank you in advance for your support and valuable insights.

 Vishnu